Have A Question About Credit Cards?

 4. Rebalance your portfolio.

 A stock market slump is actually an ideal time to tweak your portfolio in case it’s gone off kilter.
 You may want to restore your portfolio’s asset class proportions to their original state now that you could be subject to less capital gains taxes if you do decide to sell larger positions.
-It’s also a good time to buy new positions given the better market prices across the board.
+It’s also a good time to new positions given the better market prices across the board.

 5. Drop your losers for tax benefits.

 I also think that if you’re holding some losers in your portfolio, it’s a great time to bid them goodbye.
-Decluttering your portfolio when prices are relatively lower allows you to write off the losses; if you’re interested in buying back your original positions, just make sure you don’t trigger the “wash sale rule”.
+Decluttering your portfolio when prices are relatively lower allows you to write off the losses; if you’re interested in ing back your original positions, just make sure you don’t trigger the “wash sale rule”.

 Sure, the recession has ravaged our portfolios and put a cramp on our interest earnings.
 But I also believe that our current economic situation is something which we can leverage for financial gains.
 If we do the right money moves, the opportunities we’re afforded by this kind of downtrend may actually help solidify our investment plans further (since they’re tested by a poor market) and set us up for a stronger comeback when the economy eventually bounces back.